wgepta/wg5k/content/_index.md

 ## What is different

-- Each racer is now running a 5k on their own or in small, healthy groups
+- Each racer is now running a 5k on their own or in small family groups
 - You can run your race any day in May
 - Race bags will be mailed to your home